 Each year, the Meteoritical Society and its generous sponsors support member travel to the annual meeting through various endowment funds and external awards.
 Typically, at least ~$80,000 is available for travel support each year.
 In 2022, more than ~$107,000 was awarded to 87 members to support their travel to the annual meeting in Glasgow, Scotland.
 Travel award applications are available on the abstract submission page for each annual meeting and should be submitted along with abstracts.
 The travel awards committee will notify applicants of decisions prior to the early bird deadline for meeting registration.

-Many travel awards require recipients to be members of the Meteoritical Society, and we welcome new members to join at any time throughout the year.
+All travel awards require recipients to be members of the Meteoritical Society, and we welcome new members to join at any time throughout the year.

 Descriptions and eligibility requirements of travel awards

 The Barringer Crater Company Travel Award (variable amounts) supports travel for graduate and undergraduate students of all nationalities.
-Applicants must be members of The Meteoritical Society.

 The Brian Mason Awards (two awards for $1500), sponsored by the International Meteorite Collectors Association (IMCA) supports travel for students of all nationalities.
 If selected for this award, the student must submit a ~2500-word popular article based on his/her research for publication in Meteorite Times and an essay for IMCA's newsletter, Insights.
-Applicants must be members of The Meteoritical Society.

 The Macovich Collection Travel Award (variable amounts), sponsored by Darryl Pitt, supports travel for graduate and undergraduate students of all nationalities.
-Applicants must also be members of The Meteoritical Society.

 The NASA Planetary Sciences Division Travel Grants (variable amounts) supports travel for students of all nationalities enrolled in programs at U.S. institutions.

 The Meteoritical Society Travel Awards (variable amounts) supports travel for early career scientists from all nationalities.
 Early career is defined as anyone who is within 10 years of completing their PhD or last degree.
-Applicants must also be members of The Meteoritical Society.

 The Maine Mineral and Gem Museum Award ($1500) supports travel for students from all nationalities.